50+ fun arts and crafts to do at home

 Looking for something to entertain the kids over the school holidays?
-We've gathered up over 50 of our favourite crafts for kids to inspire you and keep little hands busy.
+We've gathered over 50 of our favourite crafts for kids to inspire you and keep little hands busy.

 These easy crafts for kids don't cost much and you'll be surprised how long some of these ideas will keep mini makers entertained.
 Crafting is also proven to be beneficial for wellbeing and mental health, and so is a great way to help children relax and unwind.

 We've included arts and craft ideas for kids of all ages in this article.
 If you're looking for ideas for younger kids, check out our arts and crafts ideas for toddlers.
-If you are looking for older kids try these best craft ideas for teens and tweens.
+If you are looking for older kids, try these best craft ideas for teens and tweens.

 1. Bubble painting crafts